-The term 'Georgist Public Finance Theory' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Georgist Public Finance Theory' is included in the Laws & Regulations edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Georgist Public Finance Theory refers to an economic school of thought.
 Also known as geoism, this relates to the idea that economic value which comes from property including natural opportunities and natural resources ought to belong in kind to every individual in a society.
 They simultaneously believe the production value each individual produces should be owned by each contributing member according to what they produce.